-I’m using these french doors as an example but gel stains can be used on ANY existing finish.
+I’m using these French doors as an example but gel stains can be used on ANY existing finish.
 Kitchen cupboards, cabinets, previously stained furniture, factory finished, wood, veneer or laminate, and even previously painted finishes.
-This is because unlike traditional stain, gel stains don’t penetrate the surface.
-Instead, they sit on top of a surface more like paint but gives the appearance of stain because it gives a ‘see-through’ color while allowing grain or the surface below to be displayed.
+This is because, unlike traditional stains, gel stains don’t penetrate the surface.
+Instead, they sit on top of a surface more like paint but give the appearance of stain because it gives a ‘see-through’ color while allowing grain or the surface below to be displayed.

 Dirt, grease, furniture wax, or polish will interfere with the adhesion of the gel stain so a thorough cleaning is required.

-Because Gel Stains are an oil-based product, I recommend wiping down the surface with a 50/50 denatured alcohol and water.
+Because Gel Stain is an oil-based product, I recommend wiping down the surface with a 50/50 denatured alcohol and water.
 Or you can substitute denatured alcohol for a 50/50 Methyl Hydrate and water solution.
 You can also give it a good cleaning with a TSP or White Lightning.
 If using the latter, just make sure all the remaining residue is taken off with clean water.

 It’s also a good idea to prep your area …and yourself!
 I always wear gloves when using Gel Stains because it will stain your skin.
 Drop cloths to protect your floors and work area and good ventilation and masks are a good idea.